 - 1.2.8 Jewelry For Light Spring Color Palette

 I got you covered with these answers from a stylist and artist

-Light Spring is a “jumper” making its colors light and soft.
-All the undertones are warm and the harsh line of contrast becomes soft and dissolved.
+Light Spring is a “jumper”, making its colors light and soft.
+All the undertones are warm, and the harsh line of contrast becomes smooth and dissolved.

 Characteristics For Light Spring Color Palette

 Imagine the beginning of May, it’s the last month of Spring, and the sun is already hot with its golden sun rays.

 People are covered with undertones, and everything is becoming yellowish in the whole surrounding.
 There is a warm hue in the air, and in order to cool it down, you will need warm but muted colors.

 It’s the prime time for Italian Gelatto and blossoming Paris.